sickfile/bladef/README.md

 win32 front end for the Blade Encoder, writen in C https://www.dimka.com/daily/external-pages/www2.arnes.si-~mmilu.html

+This project and it's logic should all be in one file bladef.c using the extern keyword in wndshift.c is a clear indication of this, but at the time of coding this I was curious of splitting projects in more compilation units.

 All the needed files are here, but to be fair we can build the program from scratch.